ohhsodead/FileMasta/README.md

 - Local database updating every 12 hours

 ## How does it work?
 It communicates with the open database to collect the latest movies available for streaming, along with some supported streams.
-We also use our custom built command-line application to query some of the public open movies directories.
-All of our databases are hosted here too, they can be found [here](https://github.com/invu/opentheatre-app/tree/master/assets).
+We also use our own custom built command-line application to query the public open movies directories to find the best possible files out there.

 ## Latest Build
 OpenTheatre 2.0.5